geogebra/solver-engine/docs/methods.md

 The example below defines a task that turns `a + b sqrt[c]` into a square of the form `(x + y sqrt[c])^ 2` if possible.
 It does this by creating an equation system and solving it to find `x` and `y`, then putting the values back into the expression to give the solution.
-It's clear tha solving the equation system is a "task" because it's not a transformation of the original expression.
+It's clear that solving the equation system is a "task" because it's not a transformation of the original expression.

 ```kotlin